superfly/docs/flyctl/cmd/flyctl_regions_remove.md

-Prevent the app from running in the provided regions.
+Prevent the app from running in the provided regions

 ## Usage
 ~~~
 flyctl regions remove REGION ... [flags]
 ~~~